mqd224385527/sit323-2024-t1-prac7p/README.md

 first input npm init -y creaty necessary file
 input npm install express mongodb dotenv to add mongodb
-port-forward pod/mongo-686cd6cf7d-nvcx6 27017:27017 to open mobgodb in local and connect to mongodb compass
+kubectl port-forward pod/mongo-686cd6cf7d-nvcx6 27017:27017 to open mobgodb in local and connect to mongodb compass
 as for convenient I have added js file to combine test code
 you can use node test-mongodb.js to test CURD
 or you can follow the next step